-Symbols
+The symbol v is used for or: A or B is notated A v B

-The symbol \land is used for and: A and B is notated A \land B. The symbol \lor is used for or: A or B is notated A \lor B The symbol \sim is used for not: not A is notated \sim A
+The symbol ~ is used for not: not A is notated ~A

 You can remember the first two symbols by relating them to the shapes for the union and intersection.
-A \land B would be the elements that exist in both sets, in A \land B. Likewise, A \lor B would be the elements that exist in either set, in A \lor B.
+A \land B would be the elements that exist in both sets, in A \cap B. Likewise, A \lor B would be the elements that exist in either set, in A \cup B.